-One of Aitch’s list of “things to do” was visit her twin sis in Botswana.
+One of Aitch’s list of ‘things to do’ once we knew she had cancer, was to visit her twin sis in Botswana.
 Janet quickly mustered her network and arranged a trip to Hwange, Zimababwe’s world-class national park.
-Her friends Beks and Sarah Ndlovu of African Bush Camps own a concession and run a very special camp at Somalisa in the eastern, Linkwasha area.
+Her friends Beks and Sarah Ndlovu of African Bush Camps own a concession and run a very special camp at Somalisa in the eastern area, Linkwasha I think they call it.

-They call it a Hemingway-style camp.
+Beks calls it his Hemingway-style camp.
 We called it bliss.
 Unpretentious tents from the outside, luxury inside.

 The rain was spectacular!

-After the rain, the spoor: Aha!
+After the rain, sunshine and new spoor on the bush telegraph page-wiped-clean: Aha!
 The lions have cubs!

 After a good soaking the animals would have to drip-dry.
 We could get under cover and have hot showers, hot drinks and warm dry clothing.